SeaQL/seaql.github.io/SeaStreamer/docs/01-introduction/01-intro-to-streams.md

 ### Ecosystem

-Finally, Rust also has a great ecosystem of async programming libraries: async mutex, atomic primitives, lock-free queues and other data structures to make async programming ergonomic and fun.
+Finally, Rust also has a great ecosystem of async programming libraries: networking libraries built on async-io, lock-free queues and other data structures to make async programming ergonomic and fun.

 Without further ado, let's get started!